rtbrick/bngblaster/docs/_sources/index.rst.txt

 BNG Blaster
 ===========

+**The open network tester for the IP networking community.**

-The **BNG Blaster** is an open-source network tester for access and routing protocols.
-It can emulate a huge amount of PPPoE and IPoE (DHCP) subscribers including IPTV, and L2TP (LNS).
+The **BNG Blaster** is an open-source network tester for **access** and **routing** protocols.

-There are various routing protocols supported like ISIS and BGP.
-So you can use it for end-to-end BNG and non-BNG router testing.
+Originally developed as an access protocol tester, the BNG Blaster has undergone a significant evolution, transforming into a comprehensive network testing tool that now encompasses both access and routing functionalities.
+Its scope has expanded beyond the assessment of access protocols and now encompasses a broader spectrum, involving the evaluation of network functionalities at large.
+Contrary to its nomenclature, the BNG Blaster isn't restricted only to BNG (Broadband Network Gateway) testing.

+It simulates a massive number of PPPoE and IPoE (DHCP) subscribers, encompassing IPTV and L2TP (LNS).
+Additionally, it supports all common routing protocols such as IS-IS, OSPF, LDP and BGP.
+This allows for comprehensive testing of both BNG and non-BNG routers, enabling end-to-end evaluations.

-You can use the included traffic generator for forwarding verification, QoS testing or to measure convergence times.
-The traffic generator supports millions of separate tracked flows.
-This allows you to verify every single forwarding state of a full-feed internet routing table.
-You can also send traffic to every single QoS queue of your service edge router with detailed per-flow statistics like receive rate, loss or latency.
+The included traffic generator serves various functions.
+It can be used to verify forwarding, conduct QoS tests, and measure convergence times.
+With the capacity to handle millions of separate tracked flows, it allows for thorough verification of every forwarding state within a complete internet routing table.
+Furthermore, it enables the transmission of traffic to each specific QoS queue present in service edge routers with detailed per-flow statistics like receive rate, loss or latency.

 The BNG Blaster is used by leading network operators like Deutsche Telekom AG with their famous Access 4.0 project, network hard- and software vendors like